ucsdcses/tridev/index.md

 <a href="#policies">Policies</a>
 </p>

+TODO: summary of course, need to update below
 In this course, you will learn to write, trace, and test programs; explore the interactions between programs and data; and use computation to inspect and manipulate media like data, images, and sounds.